Artificial intelligence tools for information retrieval, research, and teaching

 Additional Information

-Edison (formerly Futurehouse Platform) is a platform that includes several dedicated AI agents for research and development.
+Edison Scientific (formerly Futurehouse Platform) is a platform that includes several dedicated AI agents for research and development.

 Platform Components: